Fujitsu Develops State-of-the-Art AI Solution to Revolutionize Non-Destructive Testing Manufacturing Inspection

 About Fujitsu Laboratories of Europe

 Established in 2001 and with an active presence in Europe since 1990, Fujitsu Laboratories of Europe Limited represents Fujitsu Laboratories across EMEIA, focusing on regional initiatives that reflect the diverse mix of countries and ideologies.
-Fujitsu Laboratories of Europe is focused on the creation of cutting-edge solutions that benefit society, working with customers, collaboration partners and society as a whole to drive the evolution of information communication technologies.
-It works on the principle of open innovation, with particular emphasis on Future Networking, Big Data Analytics, the Internet of Things, Social Innovations, and Supercomputer Applications.
+Fujitsu Laboratories of Europe is focused on the creation of cutting-edge solutions that benefit society, adopting a co-creation strategy and working with customers, collaboration partners and society as a whole to pioneer a new generation of user-centric applications and services underpinned by creative information analytics.
+As one of Fujitsu’s global centers of excellence for AI, its work encompasses security, social innovation, manufacturing, AI ethics, and high performance computing applications.
 For more information, please see http://www.fujitsu.com/uk/fle/.

 Phone: +44 1903 854900

 Company:Garrett Axford Ltd (on behalf of Fujitsu Laboratories of Europe Ltd)